 - The IB will foster a sense of agency and enquiry in both the people we work with and the young people we help to educate

 - We embrace learner variability so that our learners are not excluded on the grounds of any of their characteristics, and so that our stakeholders can develop and thrive in a culture of equal opportunities for learning, personal growth, and developing the ability to make positive change

 - The IB commits to act supportively and with consideration for young people affected by difficult or adverse circumstances, their own changing personal histories or contexts, or other challenges affecting their life as IB students

 - We will work to promote the voices, identities, and leadership of marginalized people in our work, both as an employer and as an educational organization.
-We will be transparent in all our policies relating to the people we work with and as we work with our educational programmes and resources through a DEI lens
+We will be transparent in all our policies relating to the people we work with and as we work with our educational programmes and resources through a diversity, equity and inclusion lens

 - We will explore new ways to open our programmes and our work to new languages, cultures and contexts

 - The IB commits to being fully focused on the needs of our staff, IB World Schools and their educators and students, as we challenge ourselves to become a more diverse, open, inclusive, and accepting organization, standing against racism, prejudice, discrimination and marginalization wherever we can.